Turn animal by-products into high valuable proteins and Fats

 HISTORY of Rendering

 The rendering industry is one of the oldest recycling industries.
 The rendering industry takes materials that would be wasted and makes useful products such as fuels, soaps, rubber, plastics, etc. Rendering solves what would be a major disposal problem.
 Although rendering as an organised and cohesive industry has been around for 150 years, the process of melting down animal fats to produce tallow and other fats and oils probably started when man began cooking meat over a campfire and saving the drippings.
 Historians have charted soap and candle-making from the products of rendering, with one of the first accounts of rendering being written by a Roman soldier.
 In recent times, the industry has made an important contribution to a clean and healthy environment.
-In addition, it turns unusable material into usable commodities, for example tallow for soap production and the manufacture of base chemicals and animal protein for livestock nutrition.
+In addition, it turns unusable materials into usable commodities, for example tallow for soap production, base chemicals and animal protein for livestock nutrition.

 Other major factors which impacted the industry in the 20th century were the popularization of chemical fertilizers, the development of synthetic detergents, the widespread adoption of “boxed beef” in the USA, and the change in consumer eating habits to reject animal fats.
 In the early 20th century the low cost of synthesis of artificial nitrogen fertilizers undermined the economic use of animal waste to enrich soils.
 This resulted in the loss of a substantial market for meat by-product solids.
 This lost market was replaced by the realisation that these products made good feed for animals.
 After World War II synthetic detergents came on the scene which eventually displaced soaps for both domestic and industrial washing uses.
 Thus, in the early 1950′s over 50% of the inedible fat market disappeared.
 Diversion in these materials into animal feeds soon replaced the lost soap market and eventually became the single largest use for inedible fats.